ktisis-tools/xiv-reversal-rs/README.md

 # Ktisis/GPose+

 This project is a learning exercise in Reverse Engineering and DirectX rendering.
-It is a mod for the game that runs via code injection.
+It is a plugin for the game that runs via code injection.

 The end goal is to expand the features of FFXIV's Group Pose mode and provide a workspace for posers.